larkinds/EthicalTargeting/README.md

 # Ethical Hacking [![Greetings](https://github.com/larkinds/EthicalTargeting/actions/workflows/greetings.yml/badge.svg)](https://github.com/larkinds/EthicalTargeting/actions/workflows/greetings.yml)

 ## Inspiration
 Most data collection of Internet user behavior ultimately comes from advertising's desire for **audience targeting and campaign analytics**.
 Constant exposés in the news and the gradual rollout of data privacy regulations are not enough to fight this **technological arms race**.
 Pandora's box has been opened and advertisers will not back down from having access to targeting and analytics.

-That inspired us to come up with this project in order to help people protect their privacy while making the ad-targeting process more accurate and reliable.
+Ethical Targeting envisions a world that lets advertisers use targeting and analytics while protecting privacy.
+We can't convert the megacorps with massive ad budgets, but we can provide an ethical alternative to the big ad networks for **SMBs who rely on effective advertising to drive revenue**.

 ## What it does
-"Ethical Targeting"  **moves ad targeting to the browser**.
-Browsers pull from a public ledger of ads and match ads with locally stored user profiles that **never touch the Internet**.
-The chrome extension introduces a tracking feature: while the user is surfing, the keywords of the websites' metatags he visits will get added to his profile, with a certain weight.
-E.g: If the user consults some React tutorials, the keywords React, Tutorials, and Web Development will be added to his profile with an important weight.
+Ethical Targeting  **moves ad targeting to the browser**.
+Browsers using the Chrome extension pull from a public ledger of ads and match ads with locally stored user profiles that **never touch the Internet**.
+Advertisers still get audience targeting like before, but now users have complete control of their data.

-The more the weight of a keyword increases, the more likely ads related to that keyword will be displayed to the user.
+While the user is surfing the web, the extension analyzes keywords and metadata of the webpages they visit, adding interests to their local user profile with a certain weight.
+For example, viewing several React tutorials will increase the weights of the `react`, `tutorials`, and `web development` interests in the user's profile.
+The higher the weight of a keyword, the more likely ads related to that keyword will be displayed to the user.

-And to give the users complete control over their data, the chrome extension offers them the possibility to update, remove, and switch between multiple profiles at any time **with immediate effect**, blacklist all ads related to certain keywords, disable tracking when visiting certain websites, or even disable ad personalization altogether.
+**Users have complete control over their data.** The extension offers the ability to update, remove, and switch between multiple profiles at any time **with immediate effect**.
+Users can block all ads related to certain keywords, disable tracking when visiting certain websites, or even disable ad personalization altogether.
+All of this happens offline, giving the user full confidence that their opt-out means something.
-We can't convert the megacorps with massive ad budgets, but we can provide an ethical alternative to the big ad networks for **SMBs who rely on effective advertising to drive revenue**.

 ### Sample Ad
 ![image](https://user-images.githubusercontent.com/39817922/114228988-3b342b80-9945-11eb-88f7-87877c1c18db.png)